-Executive Transition
+CFO Transition

-As previously announced, Mr. Vogel, the Company's Chief Financial Officer, will cease employment with the Company on March 31, 2024.
-In connection with his departure, Mr. Vogel is entitled to receive severance consistent with the terms of his employment agreement with the Company.
+As previously announced, Mr. Vogel, the Company's Chief Financial Officer, ceased employment with the Company on March 31, 2024.
+In connection with his departure, Mr. Vogel received severance consistent with the terms of his employment agreement with the Company.